djradon/public-notes/email.public-rdf-star.summary-un-asserted.md

 > >>      ]
 > >>      rdf12:reifies rdfs:range rdf:Statement .    # axiomatic triple
 > >>
 > >> An instantiation via rdf12:instantiates OTOH does indeed assert the statement it annotates, in addition to providing an identifier to annotate that assertion.
-To make the connection between statement and annotation direct and solid, but not break the set semantics of RDF, the model and semantics mimick the singleton property approach.
+To make the connection between statement and annotation direct and solid, but not break the set semantics of RDF, the model and semantics mimick the [[singleton property|t.cs.semantic-web.singleton-property]] approach.
 A mapping to RDF 1.1 clarifies that:
 > >>
 > >>     :i_1 rdf12:instantiates <<( :s :p :o )>> .
 > >>